Skip to main content

 • Those who received human support from the beginning. — They started a conversation without viewing or searching articles in the session, and weren’t answered by Custom Answers.

 You’ll also see the total number of customers who stopped seeking support on the bottom left.
-These customers are not counted anywhere else in the report. — These include those visited the Help Centre, searched for articles in the Help Center or Messenger but didn’t start a conversation or view an article:
+These customers are not counted anywhere else in the report. — These include those who searched for articles in the Help Center or Messenger but did not end up viewing an article or starting a conversation in a session:

 Hover over any section of this chart to see a comparison with the previous time period: